yoenoo/kernel_bench_stuff/README.md

 To call LLM API providers, set your `{INFERENCE_SERVER_PROVIDER}_API_KEY` API key.

 Running and profiling kernels require a GPU.
 If you don't have GPU available locally, you can set up [Modal](https://modal.com/).
 Set up your modal token after creating an account by running `modal token new`.
-Then, specify `eval_mode=modal` when running.
+Then, use the `generate_and_eval_single_sample_modal.py` script.

 ## 🚀 Usage
 ### Run on a single problem